Disclaimer: I do not own D Gray Man or its characters.

 Lenalee lay in bed staring up at the ceiling.
 Sleep evaded her no matter what she did so she had given up trying.
 She and Kanda still hadn't found the source of all the Akuma that were appearing in this town.
 There didn't seem to be anything suspicious around here to explain the phenomena.

 Her thoughts were interrupted by the sound of someone groping along the stairs.
 Probably a drunkard coming back from the bar, she thought.
 There was a series of loud thuds as whoever it was out there fell down the stairs none too gracefully.
 Sighing, Lenalee got out of bed and opened the door having decided to help out whoever was having trouble with the stairs.
-Had it not been in her nature to help any one in need she would have just lain in bed and thought nothing of it, which would have been the more logical thing to do in this situation.
+Had it not been in her nature to help anyone in need she would have just laid in bed and thought nothing of it, which would have been the more logical thing to do in this situation.

 She descended the stairs, her boots tapping on the wood, and stopped at the base of the steps as she registered what she saw.
 A white haired boy lay on the floor, his body twisted in ways it should not be able to bend.
 Lenalee was about to see if she could move him without hurting him when she noticed a marking above his left eye.
 It looked like a pentagram with a line coming from the bottom most point of the star and going down across his eye and cheek.

 "Akuma," she breathed, her eyes wide as she backed away from him.
 She was about to activate her innocence and destroy it when she realized something wasn't right.
 There was a gash on the back of his head that was bleeding.
 Bending down for a closer look she saw that it was human blood.
 This boy needed help.